Scholastic Rowing Association of America®

 - Food is not permitted in the weigh-in area.

-- This “ombudsman” will act only as a moderator and will attempt to resolve the potential protest(s) in a way mutually agreeable to the protesting crew, any other crews involved and the official most directly involved.
+- This “ombudsman” will act only as a moderator and will attempt to resolve the potential objection(s) in a way mutually agreeable to the protesting crew, any other crews involved and the official most directly involved.

 - If no mutually agreeable resolution can be arranged within a reasonable period of time or if it seems necessary to consult additional witnesses, the protesting team will then submit its formal protest to the SRAA® Race Jury.
 The Jury will be convened as soon as possible.